mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-03-monday_afternoon_Manipulating-files_in_Unix.md

 Let's get stuck into some more Unix commands.

-Make sure you are back in the directory `bioinfo_adventures`!
+Make sure you are back in the directory `bioinfo_adventures`.

 If we want to copy a file, we use the `cp` command.
 Let's copy the file `grandeur.txt` to create a new file called `Darwin.txt`